How to Create a Customer Service Bot

 - Integrations with other tools.
 Does the chatbot platform integrate with other software such as your company knowledge base, live chat software, and virtual agent support?
 If you don’t already have multiple tools to manage customer service, you likely will when your business expands.
 Your chatbot is just one piece of your customer support puzzle, so make sure you look for an option that can evolve with your business over time.

 - Social media integrations.
 Does the customer support bot give audiences the ability to converse over Messenger from Facebook?
 When it comes to seeking customer support, people care about convenience.
-A chatbot that integrates with social media platforms will add a layer of accessibility.
+A chatbot that integrates with social media platforms, such as the use of a Facebook Messenger bot, will add a layer of accessibility.

 - Support.
 Does the chatbot solution offer a support team for you and your business?
 When you’re building technology, it’s important to get help when you need it.
 Make sure that you choose a platform that has a customer care team behind the scenes, to offer help when you need it.

-If you can, seek out free trials of different platforms to see which feel most natural to your use case and product development approach.
+If you can, seek out free trials of different platforms, including Facebook, to see which feel most natural to your use case and product development approach.
 One resource to help kickstart your search is Bot Academy, which features training and educational resources for people looking to build chatbots.

 Step 5: Build and launch your bot

-Your first customer service bot will serve as the foundation for your business’s evolution and growth for years to come.
+Your first customer service bot, whether it’s a Facebook Messenger bot or a bot for another platform, will serve as the foundation for your business’s evolution and growth for years to come.
 The key is to start simple and to continue expanding as you continue to gain insights and feedback from your audience.

-Behind the scenes, the process of building your bot will look something like this:
+Behind the scenes, the process of building your bot to answer customer queries will look something like this:

 Get started by using templates or building your own flows from the ground up.
 As you build your chatbot, you can expect to test your way to your first deployable version.
 Your decision trees and scripts will simplify the process, as you will have already worked through your initial ideas.

-As you continue building and iterating, you’ll reach a moment where everything fits together into the perfect user experience for your customer support goals.
+As you continue building and iterating, the virtual assistant, you’ll reach a moment where everything fits together into the perfect user experience for your customer support goals.
 Here’s what a final version looks like for the motorcycle marketplace from the previously featured examples:

 Thinking into the future

 Your customer support chatbot is a major milestone for your company or project.
-It will, essentially, enable you to scale your communication to converse with anyone in the world, at anytime of day.
+It will, essentially, enable you to scale your communication to converse with anyone in the world, at anytime of day, for a great customer experience.
 Plus, with this capability, your business becomes competitive with industry giants that are investing millions of dollars in automating their customer service.

 Your customer support chatbot is only the first step to building a brand experience that your customers will value and appreciate.
-As you continue to learn about this technology, consider exploring additional use cases.
+As you continue to learn about this technology and create a virtual assistant, consider exploring additional use cases.
 Here are some additional reading materials from ManyChat that will help guide your education process:

 - How to Create a Quiz in ManyChat